darconeous/old-coap-archived/README.md

    URLs when a value chagnes.
  * Supports retransmission of confirmable packets.
  * CoAP-to-HTTP proxy, based on CuRL (incomplete, but kinda working)
+ * Supports more than 14 options in the header.

 Features which are in progress: